Overview

 Ability to save a Person name and their amount owed automatically.

-Now: paid 1 meant that person at INDEX 1 paid the full amount he owes.
+meant that person at INDEX 1 paid the full amount he owes. -

 This allows the user to conveniently clear a Person debt fully.

-additem and paid commands are commands in expense splitter which includes numerical digits and multiple parameters.
+commands are commands in expense splitter which includes numerical digits and multiple parameters.
 As a result, these commands may be exploited when discovering bugs in EYLAH.
 Common issues includes passing a huge numerical number which causes Integer Overflow or passing a negative index which causes ArrayOutOfBounds Exceptions.
-Thus I handled these rouge commands by including try-catch statement to catch these exceptions.
+Thus I handled these rouge commands by including try-catch statement to catch these exceptions. -

 This reduces the chances of EYLAH crashing.